gbragafibra/whatislife/lit.md

 - Fontana, W., & Buss, L. W. (1996).
 The barrier of objects: From dynamical systems to bounded organizations.

+- Soto-Andrade, J., Jaramillo, S., Gutiérrez, C., & Letelier, J. C. (2011).
+Ouroboros avatars: A mathematical exploration of self-reference and metabolic closure.
+In Advances in artificial life ECAL 2011: Proceedings of the eleventh European conference on the synthesis and simulation of living systems (pp. 763-770).
+The MIT Press, Cambridge, MA.

 ### Calculus of indications related

 - Varela, F. J., & Goguen, J. A. (1978).
 The arithmetic of closure.
 Cybernetics and System, 8(3-4), 291-324.